-“Market women are the change agents in their communities,” said Olivia Shannon, Chair of the Board of Directors in Liberia.
+Olivia Shannon, the current Chair of the Liberia Board of Directors of the Sirleaf Market Women’s Fund, will become the Founding Chair of the Liberia Board of Directors of the Sustainable Market Women’s Fund.
+“Market women are the change agents in their communities,” she said.
 “By expanding our mission and reach, the Sustainable Market Women’s Fund seeks to bolster the income and livelihoods of Liberian market women and women farmers, and empower them to strengthen their capacities to create successful, sustainable businesses for themselves, their families and their country.”

 Additionally, the Sustainable Market Women’s Fund will continue strengthening local and global partnerships with Liberian Ministries and government agencies, market women and market leadership, donors and businesses, vendors and NGOs, universities, and international development institutions.

 “One good thing that the Sirleaf Market Women’s Fund did,” observed Minister Duncan Cassell, “was trying to become regionalized.
 Malawi is copied after Liberia.
 Ghana is copied after Liberia.
 They took the exact pattern from the Sirleaf Market in Liberia… That’s a big clap to all members of Sirleaf Market Women’s Fund.
 It didn’t just stay in Liberia.
 It went on a regional level and hopefully

 to Africa as a whole looking at what market women have done in Liberia under the auspices of the Sirleaf Market Women’s Fund.”